alaap001/agentic-blog-post-generator/Readme.md

 3.  **Load the Knowledge Base**:
     *   Ensure the `SEO_KnowledgeBase` directory is populated with the necessary documents.
-The application will load these into the vector database.
+The application will load these into the vector database. run `python src/load_knowledge_base.py` when using application for the first time so you can load everything to your vectorDB.
+    You never have to run this again once db is created.

 4.  **Set Up Qdrant VectorDB**:
     *   Make sure you have a running instance of Qdrant.
 The application will automatically create the collection and load the data.

     `docker pull qdrant/qdrant`

     `docker run -p 6333:6333 -v $(pwd)/path/to/data:/qdrant/storage qdrant/qdrant`